algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/management/weeklyReports/week4.md

-## Week 4 Report (May 12–16)
+# Weekly Report – Week 4

+**Start:** 12th May 2025
+**End:** 16th May 2025

-## Draft
+## Overview

-### Summary
-Despite continuing uncertainty, the team maintained progress by multiplying task timelines by 3 to accommodate delays.
-The functional specification is completed, and technical specs have officially started.
-Work on the prototype was paused until direction is confirmed.
+Despite ongoing uncertainty, steady progress was maintained by applying a 3x buffer to all task timelines to anticipate delays.
+The functional specification was completed and technical specification work was officially initiated.
+Prototype development was paused pending confirmation on the project's direction.

+A meeting with the client was held on Friday, 16 May at 2 PM.
+During the discussion, it was agreed that the technology stack would be changed, as long as the solution remains functional.
+The addition of an admin side was acknowledged as part of the original scope, and design details were deprioritised.

-### Accomplishments
+## Accomplishments

-- Functional specification completed
+- The functional specification was completed and delivered on time.
-- Technical specification work officially started
+- Work on the technical specification was officially started.
-- The client responded with a meeting scheduled for Friday, 16 May, 2PM.
+- A client meeting was held and key decisions were confirmed regarding technology and scope.
-- Project documentation completed (timeline, code of conduct, kanban)
+- Project documentation (timeline, code of conduct, Kanban board) was finalized.
-- Risk managed through timeline adjustments
+- Risk was managed through timeline adjustments.
-- Plan a future meeting ahead with the client

-### Challenges
+## Challenges

-- Still no validation on mockups or functional document during the week
+- No validation on the mock-ups or functional document was received during the week.
-- Scope uncertainty caused a halt in prototype development
+- Uncertainty in the project scope led to a temporary pause in prototype development.
-- Refinement of mockups is on hold pending client input
+- Refinement of mock-ups was postponed pending feedback from the client.

-### Status
+## Status

-- Still on schedule thanks to adjusted planning
+- The project remains on schedule due to proactive planning and timeline buffering.
-- Functional spec is ready, but requirements risk becoming outdated if feedback changes them
+- The functional specification is ready, but its content is at risk of becoming outdated if major feedback is introduced.
-- Delivery not at risk, but content validation is
+- Delivery deadlines are not currently at risk, but content validation remains a key concern.

-### Planned Next Week
+## Plan for Next Week

-- Update mockup and functional spec as needed
-- Continue developing technical specs
+- Continue developing the technical specifications.
-- Resume and refine prototype development
+- Resume and refine prototype development based on clarified scope.
-- Start building the test plan
+- Begin drafting the test plan.
-- Make a final decision on tech stack based on the client’s input
+- Make a final decision on the technology stack, based on the outcomes of the client meeting.

+## Conclusion

+Although challenges related to scope and feedback persisted, the team adapted effectively by adjusting timelines and maintaining strong internal coordination.
+The project is still on track, with key deliverables completed and validated decisions from the client helping to clear the way for resumed development next week.